 Spiral galaxies are fast rotators and most elliptical galaxies are slow rotators, especially the most luminous ellipticals [131], and this is related to the different regions where they are formed.
 It is well known that "Rich, regular clusters contain mostly elliptical and lenticular galaxies" [132] and spiral galaxies are mostly field galaxies [133], that is, galaxies which do not belong to regular clusters.
-Let us recall that, as argued above, the clusters in the beginning of the Universe became voids in the Local Universe, and the regions among clusters in the beginning of the Universe became clusters in the beginning of the Universe became clusters in the Local Universe.
+Let us recall that, as argued above, the clusters in the beginning of the Universe became voids in the Local Universe, and the regions among clusters in the beginning of the Universe became clusters in the Local Universe.